thilaire/missionBoard/docs/ATtiny.md

 ## Communication between RPi and micro-controller (protocol)

 The communication between the Raspberry Pi is "simple".
+It is done through the SPI, plus one line (`GPIO 24` of the Raspberry Pi and `PC0` of the ATtiny) that is used by the micro-controller when it wants to send some data (IRQ-like).

+### RPi -> ATtiny

 The RPi send a first byte, that indicates the command.
 This command may be followed by some data (up to 8 bytes).
 The following table sums up the commands:

 |7|6|5|4|3|2|1|0|Details|Extra bytes|